 Lose an hour in the morning and you will spend all day looking for it. - Richard Whately

-Since I became intentional (one of my favorite words) about my mornings I have been more productive than I thought possible.
+Since I became intentional about my mornings I have been more productive than I thought possible.
 My business has flourished and my work-life blend has gotten even better.

 For about a year I got up around 4:30a.
 I would proudly tell people I got up that early.
 What I didn’t tell them was that getting up earlier didn’t make me more productive.
 I felt less productive because I didn’t have a plan to take advantage of my earlier schedule.
 I would get up without a clear purpose and end up flittering my “bonus hours” away.

 I eventually realized what I was doing wrong.
 I didn’t have a plan to win the morning.
 So, I came up with one.
 The words “morning person” mean different things to different people.
 If you are a morning person, those words are a badge of honor and pride.
 If you aren’t a morning person those words conjure rolling eyeballs and snide remarks.

 FULL CONFESSION: Most of my life I wasn’t a morning person.
 I was a night owl.
 I could stay up all night to get things done.
 For the night owls reading this, I get you.
 As I transitioned from a night owl to an early bird, I noticed a few things.
 I get more done, I am far more rested, less cranky and overall a nicer person to be around.
 So, whether you are a night owl or an early bird, these hacks can work for you.